How do you wind up a limited company with or without debts?

 A ‘winding up resolution’ leads to the liquidation of company assets by a licensed Insolvency Practitioner, with the intention of either repaying creditors or distributing the money realised to shareholders.

 Directors can voluntarily wind up their company or creditors can take the initiative if they are owed a minimum debt of £750.
-This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 This is done by petitioning the court for a compulsory winding up order.

 Assuming that the company has no debts or is able to repay them in full before closure, the process followed is called a Members’ Voluntary Liquidation, or MVL.
 This is often used by directors wishing to retire, or by a group of companies that want to close down a defunct subsidiary.